iltommi/qdb-documentation/source/reference/qdbd.rst

     Sets the node ID.

     Argument
-        A string in the form hex-hex-hex-hex, where hex is an hexadecimal number lower than 2^64, representing the 256-bit ID to use.
-This value may not be zero (0-0-0-0).
+        A string representing the ID to of the node.
+This can either be a 256-bit number in hexadecimal form, the value "random" and use the indexed syntax.
+This value may not be zero (``0-0-0-0``).You are strongly encouraged to use the indexed syntax.
+See :doc:`../concepts/cluster_organization`.

     Default value
         Unique random value.